‘Failure of Democrats and victory of Trump’

-This is apropos a letter to the Editor titled “Failure of Democrats and victory of Trump” from this writer carried by the newspaper yesterday.
+This is apropos two back-to-back letters to the Editor titled “Failure of Democrats and victory of Trump” from this writer carried by the newspaper on Saturday and yesterday.
+There was another Black woman who burst into tears when engaged in conversation.

-Let me add here that there was another black lady, who had a house full of young kids when asked what in her opinion was the biggest problem; she said it was the current government which had made their live miserable.
-I asked her follow-up question whether she thought that Kamala Harris or Trump would improve the government.
+She explained that she and her husband are retired, receiving only $900 per month in pension.
+Out of this, they pay $650 in rent, leaving them with just $350 to cover all their household needs.

-She said that it was Democrats’ government for four years in which Kamala Harris was the Vice President, adding that had she any guts and ability she could have helped President Biden take measures to improve the economy and provide jobs to the jobless but she could not do it.
-How could she now improve the economy when she had already consumed all her ideas during the last four years.
+After the economy and jobs, the next most pressing issue for ordinary people was rising inflation.
+One man in his early 30s, White, had just arrived home from work and, appearing to be slightly intoxicated, became emotional.
+He shared that he had to sell his truck, his only source of income, because he couldn’t afford the repair and replacement costs due to skyrocketing prices for parts and labour.

 Copyright Business Recorder, 2024